ConorShore/ChromeOS_Recovery_Scripts/README.md

 `ping google.com`
 6. If you get responses internet is working.
 7. Run this script:
-`cd; curl -LO mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh`
+`cd /tmp; curl -LO mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh`
 8. press 1 to install/update RW_LEGACY Firmware.
 Note: if this step fails you will not be able to boot youwipe
 9. next press P and enter to power off